Estimated dispatch within 24 working hours.

 It's important to worm regularly and ensure that the appropriate procedures are carried out in the environment they are kept to kill any worms in the soil.

 Flubenvet will help kill worms and their eggs.
 It is recommended to worm chickens with Flubenvet every 3 weeks.
-There is a one week withdrawal period for eggs and no withdrawal periods for the consumption of eggs.

 Hi ive got runner Ducks with my chickens that share the same food, is it safe to use flubenvet on them aswell as the chickens please?